Jimmy Woo

 Context

-Jimmy is also a remarkably early example of a comic-book Asian-American hero, who was played straight as a two-fisted, crime-busting, science-minded G-man.
+Jimmy is also a remarkably early example of a comic book Asian-American hero.
+He was played straight as a two-fisted, crime-busting, science-minded G-man1930s+ slang for an armed Federal agent., without stereotyping.

 Advertisement